 If a student is not satisfied with the accommodations granted by the Office of Student Services, they have 30 days to file an appeal in writing.
-All grievances concerning any aspect of the services or accommodations provided to a student with a disability or related to any issue related to Section 504 or the ADA, should be taken to the SMS accommodations grievance committee.
+All grievances concerning any aspect of the services or accommodations provided to a student with a disability or related to any issue related to Section 504 or the ADA, should be taken to the DMS Program Director.

-The standing members of the SMS grievance committee will be appointed by the Dean.
-If there is a conflict between a standing member and the student filing the appeal, then the standing member may be replaced by another faculty member.
-If the student has new or additional documentation relating to the candidate's disability, the candidate may submit this material to the appeal committee.
+If the student has new or additional documentation relating to the candidate's disability, the candidate maysubmit this material to the SMS appeals committee.
 The purpose of the appeal is to look at the material that was originally presented.
 If the student has material or documentation that elaborates on the original request, they may present this material to the appeals committee.

 The committee will conduct a thorough review of the appeal.
-The grievance committee will make their recommendation to the Dean within ten working days after meeting with the student.
-The decision of the grievance committee is final.
+The appeals committee will make their recommendation to the Dean within ten working days after meeting with the student.
+The decision of the appeal committee is final.